Azure/kubeflow-labs/3-gpus/README.md

   * Requesting a GPU
   * Mounting the NVIDIA drivers into the container

-> **Note**: If you created a cluster without GPU agent you won't be able to complete the exercices in this module, but it still contains valuable informations.
+> **Note**: If you created a cluster without GPU agent you won't be able to complete the exercises in this module, but it still contains valuable informations.

 ## How GPU works with Kubernetes